 The edges of the plant’s leaves are covered in stiff hairs, called cilia, which interlock once the trap has been sprung, sealing the fate of the prey for good.
 What’s even worse for any poor insect that is trapped is that its struggles only make the leaves join tighter together.

-Once the trap is tightly shut it turns into a stomach, whereby the secretion of enzymes such as oxidative protein modification break down and digest the prey.
+Once the trap is tightly shut it turns into a stomach.
+The secretion of enzymes such as oxidative protein modification then breaks down and digests the prey.
 This can take up to ten days, depending on the size of the meal, after which time the trap reopens and spits out the exoskeleton of the insect – basically the insect’s outer body.

-For a more visual way of learning how the Venus Fly Trap works, watch this clip here.
+For a more visual way of learning how the Venus flytrap works, watch this clip: